erikandersson96/portfolio-project-two/README.md

 * When I first completed my JavaScript code and was satisfied with my styling I tested Erik game a couple of times both on desktop but also on a mobile device.
 After a while I got to the conclusion that when playing in `Hard` difficulty (2 colors) It could quickly become impossible to win over the computer, beacuse if the computer had flashed first `yellow` and secondly `green` the user wouldn't have any option to start.
-This was beacuse the user can't start with pressing the same color as the computer started or finsih with otherwise the user would lose.
+This was because the user can't start with pressing the same color as the computer started or finsih with otherwise the user would lose.
 So to prevent this I had to come up with a solution.
 So I added one more color of `orange` to `Easy` in the middle that will be hidden in
 `Medium and Hard` difficulty.
 So `Medium` got 4 `colors` instead and `Hard` got 3 `colors`.
 The solution I applied is this:

 **Bugg before:**